omics-datascience/BioAPI/README.md

 - Success Response:
     - Code: 200
     - Content:
-        - `<gene_ids>`: Returns a Json with as many keys as there are genes in the body.
+        - `<gene_ids>`: Returns a Json with as many keys as there are valid genes in the body.
 For each gene, the value is a Json with the following format:
-            -   `description` : gene description
+            - `description` : Very brief description of the gene according to the Ensembl database
+            - `refseq_summary` : More complete description of the gene according to the RefSeq database (RefSeq : NCBI Reference Sequences)
+            - `civic_description` : Description of the clinical relevance of the gene according to the CiVIC (Clinical Interpretation of Variants in Cancer) database
-            -   `type` : gene type (example: protein_coding)
+            - `gene_biotype` : gene type (example: protein_coding)
             - `chromosome` : chromosome where the gene is located
             - `start` : chromosomal position of gene starts for the reference genome GRCh38
             - `end` : chromosomal position of gene ends for the reference genome GRCh38
             - `start_GRCh37` : chromosomal position of gene starts for the reference genome GRCh37
             - `end_GRCh37` : chromosomal position of gene ends for the reference genome GRCh37
+            - `percentage_gene_gc_content` : Ratio of guanine and cytosine nucleotides in the DNA sequence of the gene
+            - `strand` : DNA strand containing the coding sequence for the gene
+            - `band` : cytoband or specific location in the genome
+            - `oncokb_cancer_gene` : return "Oncogene" or "Tumor Suppressor Gene" only if the gene has this information in the OncoKB database
+            - `ensembl_gene_id` : Gene identifier in the Ensembl database
+            - `entrezgene_id` : Gene identifier in the NCBI Entrez database

     - Example:
         - URL: http://localhost:8000/information-of-genes
         - body:
-        `{    "gene_ids" : ["ACTN4","ACTR3C"]    }`
+        `{    "gene_ids" : ["INVALIDGENE","MC1R", "ALK"]    }`
         - Response:
             ```json
             {
-                "ACTN4":
-                {
+                "ALK": {
-                    "description": "actinin alpha 4 [Source:HGNC Symbol;Acc:HGNC:166]",
+                    "band": "p23.1",
-                    "chromosome": "19",
+                    "chromosome": "2",
-                    "end": "38731589",
+                    "civic_description": "ALK amplifications, fusions and mutations have been shown to be driving events in non-small cell lung cancer.
+While crizontinib has ...",
-                    "end_GRCh37": "39222223",
+                    "end_GRCh37": 30144432,
-                    "start": "38647649",
+                    "end_position": 29921586,
+                    "ensembl_gene_id": "ENSG00000171094",
+                    "entrezgene_id": 238,
+                    "gene_biotype": "protein_coding",
+                    "hgnc_symbol": "ALK",
+                    "oncokb_cancer_gene": "Oncogene",
+                    "percentage_gene_gc_content": 43.51,
+                    "refseq_summary": "This gene encodes a receptor tyrosine kinase, which belongs to the insulin receptor superfamily.
+This protein comprises...",
-                    "start_GRCh37": "39138289",
+                    "start_GRCh37": 29415640,
-                    "type": "protein_coding"
+                    "start_position": 29192774,
+                    "strand": -1
                 },
-                "ACTR3C":
-                {
+                "MC1R": {
-                    "description": "actin related protein 3C [Source:HGNC Symbol;Acc:HGNC:37282]",
+                    "band": "q24.3",
-                    "chromosome": "7",
+                    "chromosome": "16",
-                    "end": "150323725",
+                    "description": "melanocortin 1 receptor",
-                    "end_GRCh37": "150020814",
+                    "end_GRCh37": 89987385,
-                    "start": "150243916",
+                    "end_position": 89920973,
+                    "ensembl_gene_id": "ENSG00000258839",
+                    "entrezgene_id": 4157,
+                    "gene_biotype": "protein_coding",
+                    "percentage_gene_gc_content": 58.17,
+                    "refseq_summary": "This intronless gene encodes the receptor protein for melanocyte-stimulating hormone (MSH).
+The encoded protein...",
-                    "start_GRCh37": "149941005",
+                    "start_GRCh37": 89978527,
-                    "type": "protein_coding"
+                    "start_position": 89912119,
+                    "strand": 1
                 }
             }
             ```
+            Keep in mind:
+             - If a gene passed in the body is not found in the database (invalid gene symbol), it will not appear in the response.
+             - If one of the fields for a gene has no value, it will not appear in the response.

 ### Gene Groups